How do I get here?

 Other traveling info

-If you end up in the “wrong” town on the island without a car, your options for moving are an unreliable bus service or a reliable but more expensive taxi service.
+If you end up in the “wrong” town on the island without a car, your options for moving are an unreliable or a reliable but more expensive taxi service.
 We STRONGLY recommend having some kind of personal transport on the island, car or scooter.